michaeldorner/capability-of-code-review-as-communication-network/README.md

 Yet communication—and, by extension, information diffusion—is (1) inherently time-dependent and (2) not strictly bilateral, as code reviews often involve exchanges among more than two participants.
 As a result, traditional graphs are not well suited for modeling such interactions and tend to dramatically overestimate information diffusion [(Dorner et al. 2022)](https://dl.acm.org/doi/abs/10.1145/3544902.3546254).
 To address this, we use time-varying hypergraphs to model the communication network and to compute the shortest paths between all vertices.
 Hypergraphs generalize traditional graphs, allowing the use of standard algorithms such as Dijkstra’s for computing minimal-path distances.
 However, in time-varying hypergraphs, the distance between two vertices can be both topological (i.e., the fewest hops) and temporal (i.e., the shortest duration).
 This dual characterization enables us to answer RQ 2 by measuring both types of distance.
 Importantly, both topological and temporal distances yield the same set of reachable participants, which serves as the basis for answering RQ 1.

-For more details on time-varying hypergraphs in general and modelling communication networks that emerges from code review with time-varying hypergraphs, have a look into [Dorner et al. 2022](https://dl.acm.org/doi/abs/10.1145/3544902.3546254) or our upcoming manuscript.
+For more details on time-varying hypergraphs in general and modelling communication networks that emerges from code review with time-varying hypergraphs, have a look into [Dorner et al. 2022](https://dl.acm.org/doi/abs/10.1145/3544902.3546254) or our forthcoming manuscript.

 The extraction pipeline used to gather data from code review systems is maintained in a [separate repository](https://github.com/michaeldorner/code-review-to-communication-network).
 It supports both Gerrit-based (e.g., Android) and GitHub-based code review systems (e.g., Visual Studio Code and React).
 This separation ensures modularity and reusability of the data collection process.
 For implementation details and usage instructions, please refer to the dedicated extraction pipeline repository.

+Please note that this repository is a fork of the [original simulation code](https://github.com/michaeldorner/information-diffusion-boundaries-in-code-review) we replicated.
+While only minor changes were made to the functionality and test suite, we chose not to bury the original work in the Git history.
+Instead, we ensured that the original contribution remains clearly visible, stands on its own, and is separately archived on Zenodo.

 ## Installation